 - The above school penalties for marijuana and controlled substance violations are in addition to the California Health and Safety code regulations.
-The Tuolumne County Sheriff's Office has informed us that they will be enforcing these regulations. - A student identified as an individual with disabilities pursuant to the Individuals with Disabilities Education Act (IDEA) is subject to the same grounds for suspension and expulsion which apply to student without disabilities.
+The Tuolumne County Sheriff's Office has informed us that they will be enforcing these regulations. - A student identified as an individual with disabilities pursuant to the Individual suspension and expulsion which apply to student without disabilities.